-In the event that a situation arises, either on or off-campus, that, in the judgment of the Director of Public Safety or other University Administrators, constitutes an ongoing or continuing threat, a campus-wide timely warning will be issued by the Public Safety Department.
+If a situation arises, either on or off-campus, that, in the judgment of the Director of Public Safety or other University Administrators, constitutes an ongoing or continuing threat, a campus-wide timely warning will be issued by the Public Safety Department.
 The warning may be issued through NVU e-mail systems to students, faculty and staff, or through postings in potentially affected buildings or residence halls.
 NVU will withhold as confidential the names of victims when issuing timely warnings.

 All incidents of crime should be reported promptly to the Department of Public Safety so that timely warnings to the community can be made, if appropriate.
-Reporting crimes in a timely manner will also ensure that the report is included, if appropriate, in NVU's annual security report.
+Reporting crimes promptly will also ensure that the report is included, if appropriate, in NVU's annual security report.
 Criminal activity occurring off-campus, but adjacent to campus property, is handled by the Lamoille County Sheriff's office.